 - stickers to mark calendar holidays, birthdays, and other special days

-- different colored stickers to sort responsibilities by for each family member (mom is red, dad is blue, etc)
+- Color-coded stickers to sort responsibilities by for each family member (mom is red, dad is blue, etc)

 - different colored stickers to sort categories like appointments, chores, etc. (orange is doctor’s appointments, green is for after-school activities, etc.)